 Before Resident Evil 7 came out, there wasn’t much incentive to care about whether or not I could play with an HTC Vive or an Oculus Rift on our PCs.
 After the disaster we call Resident Evil 6, I think we all just wanted it to be good.
 Now it’s out and not just good, but intensely great.
-Andy called it ”tense and refined survival horror with a brilliantly bleak, grimy atmosphere” in .
-So for those with access to VR headsets, the inability to step into that grimy world ‘’ thanks to an exclusivity deal feels more like a hard kick in the shin than a simple missing feature.
+Andy called it ”tense and refined survival horror with a brilliantly bleak, grimy atmosphere” in his review.
+So for those with access to VR headsets, the inability to step into that grimy world ‘for one year’ thanks to an exclusivity deal feels more like a hard kick in the shin than a simple missing feature.

 I replayed the first three hours on a borrowed PSVR headset to see what PC players are missing out on, and even on lesser hardware, Resident Evil 7 is the first fully-featured game that doesn’t feel compromised by VR design.
 If not for the low res textures and jagged edges, I’d step away from the PC version and play the rest of RE7 with a headset blotting out the rest of the world.
 Best of all, despite directional movement detached from my body, I didn’t get motion sick once like I normally do, and I’m incredibly sensitive to VR games.

 Spoiler warning: I mention events from the few hours of the game beyond this point.